Instagram Tips & Strategies

 • A Professional Account: You can't monetize a personal account.
 You must be on a Creator or Business account.
 You can switch for free in your settings under "Account Type and tools."

-• Active Presence and Follower Minimums: While some features have a follower count minimum (e.g., typically 10,000 for Subscriptions), it's more important that you show you’re an active, established presence on the platform.
+• Active Presence and Follower Minimums: While some features have a follower count minimum (e.g., typically 10,000 for Subscriptions), it's more important that you show you're an active, established presence on the platform.
+This is a key step to becoming a content creator on Instagram.

 How to Check Your Eligibility Status